 Hilliard Middle-senior High School

-- Hilliard Middle-senior High School's student population of 729 students has declined by 7% over five school years.
+- Hilliard Middle-senior High School's student population of 736 students has stayed relatively flat over five school years.

 |Grades Offered||Grades 6-12|